 - Excellent throne for drummers with lower back pain, as the backrest aids with lumbar support

-- Amazing price compared to similar thrones from other brands
+- Amazing price compared to top-tier drum thrones from competing hardware brands

 The Gibraltar 6608 Moto-Style throne is an excellent affordable option.
 It’s one of the most economical throne options on the market that has a motorcycle-like seat, and that’s one of the most convincing features about it.